How does this medication work? What will it do for me?

 Stopping the medication: Stopping this medication suddenly may lead to side effects such as dizziness, abnormal dreams, numbness or tingling sensations, agitation, anxiety, nausea, vomiting, sweating, or other symptoms.
 If you are thinking of stopping the medication, check with your doctor first.
 Your doctor may want you to decrease the dose of the medication gradually when it is time to stop taking vortioxetine.

 Suicidal or agitated behaviour: People taking this medication may feel agitated (restless, anxious, aggressive, emotional, and feeling not like themselves), or they may want to hurt themselves or others.
-These behavioural changes may be more likely to occur in children and adolescents, but they are possible for all age groups that use this medication.
+These behavioural changes may be more likely to occur for children and adolescents, but they are possible for all age groups that use this medication.
 These symptoms may occur within several weeks after starting this medication.
 If you experience these side effects or notice them in a family member who is taking this medication, contact your doctor immediately.
 You should be closely monitored by your doctor for emotional and behaviour changes while taking this medication.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 It has also been reported that babies born to women who took medications similar to vortioxetine during the last trimester of their pregnancy may experience adverse effects (such as breathing problems, seizures, trouble feeding, vomiting, low blood sugar, shaking, jitteriness, irritability, and constant crying) that result in an increase in the length of hospital stay.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking vortioxetine, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of vortioxetine for people less than 18 years of age have not been established.
 The use of this medication by children and adolescents less than 18 years old may cause behavioural and emotional changes, such as suicidal thoughts and behaviour.